 How Does it Differ From a Standard Deductible?

 A standard deductible applies to general damages unrelated to hurricanes, such as fire or theft, and is typically a flat amount like $500 or $1,000.
 By contrast, hurricane deductibles are triggered by specific circumstances, often involving named hurricane events and mandatory declarations.
 They are generally higher because their calculation uses a percentage-based system.
 This difference means that after a hurricane, homeowners may face significant costs upfront before insurance assistance begins.
+A homeowners policy may include both a standard deductible and a hurricane deductible, and whether a deductible applies to a claim depends on the specific triggers outlined in the policy.

 Have you reviewed your current deductible amounts?
 Being prepared reduces the chances of unexpected financial challenges.